jrgparkinson/mushy-layer/test/README.md

 # Setup
 These tests require the code in `mushy-layer/execSubcycle/` and `mushy-layer/setupNewRun/` to be built.

 Before running the test problems, you must first specify a directory to save the output to.
-This is done by the `getBaseOutputDir()` function in `mushyLayerRunUtils.py`.
+This is done by the `get_base_output_dir()` function in `mushyLayerRunUtils.py`.
 You should also add the directory (`/path/to/mushy-layer/test/`) to your PYTHONPATH.

 Some of the error calculation is done using the Chombo compare utility located in `/path/to/chombo/lib/util/chomboCompare`.
 Make sure you have compiled this program, and make sure you have defined the environmental variable `CHOMBO_HOME=/path/to/chombo/`.